A fast solver for ill-conditioned linear systems using randomized stable solutions of its blocks: Numerical experiments

-We compute \( b = Ax_\star \) by randomly generating \( x_\star \) using \( \mathcal{N}(0,1) \) distribution.
-For the cases where $A$ is from the University of Florida sparse matrix collection \cite{16}, the experimental results are reported after averaging over 50 cases of $b$.
+\autoref{tab:dobk_vs_sobk_vs_rerbk_tab1}, \autoref{tab:dobk_vs_sobk_vs_rerbk_tab2}, \autoref{tab:dobk_vs_sobk_vs_rerbk_tab3}, and \autoref{tab:dobk_vs_sobk_vs_rerbk_tab4} show the experimental results for different types of matrices in the University of Florida sparse matrix collection \cite{16}, and for randomly generated dense matrices of different sizes.
+For \autoref{tab:dobk_vs_sobk_vs_rerbk_tab3} with well-conditioned matrices, we generated $b=Ax, x_\star = A^\dagger b$, where $x \in \mathbb{R}^{n \times 1}$ was generated using MATLAB `randn' function.
+For the other tables, we compute \( b = Ax_\star \) by randomly generating \( x_\star \) using \( \mathcal{N}(0,1) \) distribution.
+For the cases where $A$ is from the University of Florida sparse matrix collection \cite{16}, the experimental results are reported after averaging over 50 different cases of $b$.
 For the randomized experiments, we generate 5 different matrices $A$, and for each case generate 50 different $x_\star$ with entries from \(\mathcal{N}(0,1)\).
 The average results of the above are reported for those instances.
-All experiments were performed using MATLAB 2024b on a computer with Intel(R) Core(TM) i9-14900K @ 6.0 GHz, 62.00 GB RAM, and 16.00 GB memory.
+The stopping criterion for trial problems is based on the relative residual norm RRN$=\frac{\|b-A\tilde{x}\|_2}{\|b\|_2}< 1e-06$, where $\tilde{x}$ denotes the computed solution, unless stated otherwise.
+The observed relative error (RE)=$\frac{\|x-x_\star\|_2}{\|x_\star\|_2}$ indicates that indeed the solutions are converging even as we minimize the norm of the residual in these highly ill-condition problems.